eCommerce

 semantic search and personalized recommendations on top of the catalog are becoming a baseline expectation

-MCP and agent access to data
+MCP access to data

 The catalog and orders are exposed to agents as tools through MCP on top of API, without touching the core